Mbutton-umich/FlexGlO/index.md

 </div>

 <p style="text-align: center; font-size: 12px; font-style: italic; margin-top: 5px;">
-  Fig. X: [TOP LEFT CLOCKWISE] The four layers of the <span style="color:#39FF14;">FlexGl</span><span style="color:#FF073A;">O</span> PCB.
+  Fig. IX: [TOP LEFT CLOCKWISE] The four layers of the <span style="color:#39FF14;">FlexGl</span><span style="color:#FF073A;">O</span> PCB.
 </p>

 <div style="margin-left: 20px; text-align: left;">
   <p>
     All of the ICs on the board are installed with the default decoupling and stabilizing capacitors.
-To keep the design compact all of the passive components were selected to be in the 0402 package with the exception of a few 1206 tantalum capacitors.
-We orded the PCB to be partially assembled from JLPCB.
+To keep the design compact, all of the passive components were selected to be in the 0402 package, with the exception of a few 1206 tantalum capacitors.
+We ordered the PCB to be partially assembled from JLPCB.
 This meant altering some of the BOM (bill of materials) to include parts within JLPCB's basic library offering to keep assembly and production costs low.
-Ordering partially assembled from JLPCB was a unique challenge becuase occasionally (for example for the AD623) a part would be significantly cheaper [we assume because JLPCB buys at volume and has a fraction availalbe as surplus for hobbiests], but we would have to pay a $3.00 "reel-swap" cost because it was on their "extended parts list".
-For the filters, often times a slightly more common resistor value might be on the basic list and we ran simulations on resistor and capacitor alterations to assure the PCB kept to the perfomance of the breadboarded design.
-As another benefit of partial assembly the ESP32-S3 itself has an under-module ground spot that would have required a hotplate setup to assemble ourselves so we were fortunate to have JLPCB carry that part in stock.
-The power switch, electrode TRRS jacks, and the TI filter amplifiers were not available on JLPCB and we had to solder them outselves.
+Ordering partially assembled from JLPCB was a unique challenge because occasionally (for example, for the
+    AD623), a part would be significantly cheaper [we assume because JLPCB buys at volume and has a fraction available as surplus for hobbyists], but we would have to pay a $3.00 "reel-swap" cost because it was on their "extended parts list."
+For the filters, often a slightly more common resistor value might be on the basic list, and we ran simulations on resistor and capacitor alterations to assure the PCB kept to the performance of the breadboarded design.
+As another benefit of partial assembly, the ESP32-S3 itself has an under-module ground spot that would have required a hotplate setup to assemble ourselves, so we were fortunate to have JLPCB carry that part in stock.
+The power switch, electrode TRRS jacks, and the
+    TI filter amplifiers were not available on JLPCB, and we had to solder them ourselves.
 The only downside to the partial assembly was the gain resistors.
-Recall from the analog secion that selecting the correct gain was finicky on the breadboard and removing and resoldring a miniscule 0402 resistor on the edge of a board would have been a pain had we chosen poorly.
+Recall from the analog section that selecting the correct gain was finicky on the breadboard, and removing and re-soldering a minuscule
+    0402 resistor on the edge of a board would have been a pain had we chosen poorly.
     <br><br>
-    Routing was particularly difficult for the notch and bandpasss filters where there are numerous looping interconnects between the SOIC-8 pins of the TI amplifiers.
-At the point of PCB design we were still relatively unsure of the current requirments for our system so we select 0.75mm traces for 3.7V off-battery, 0.5mm traces for the LED strip power and the ESP, and 0.25mm traces for the remaining nest.
-There are a few spidering traces within the power and ground planes that are voltage referecnes for the filter and the instrumentation amplifiers respectively.
+    Routing was particularly difficult for the notch and bandpass filters, where there are numerous looping interconnects between the SOIC-8 pins of the TI amplifiers.
+At the point of PCB design, we were still relatively unsure of the current requirements for our system, so we selected 0.75mm traces for 3.7V off-battery, 0.5mm traces for the LED strip power and the ESP, and 0.25mm traces for the remaining nest.
+There are a few spidering traces within the power and ground planes that are voltage references for the filter and the instrumentation amplifiers, respectively.
 There is a circular cut-out in the lower right side of the board to route power cables and the LED wires through the housing.
-    <br><br>
   </p>
 </div>